w3c/wot/IG-SP/SecurityPrivacyRequirements.md

 ## Authentication
 The requirements in this section refer to the corroboration of identity of system actors.
 This concerns the originators of requests or messages.
 Such actors present claimants and their peers present verifiers (of claimed identity).
 A thing or device may act as claimant and/or verifier.

-Note that "identity" refers to a set of information items that may but do not have to include identifiers which uniquely refer to a distinct actor; identity information may be comprised of non-unique properties (e.g. age, member-of).
+Note that "identity" refers to the set of information items that may but do not have to include identifiers which uniquely refer to a distinct actor; identity information may be comprised of non-unique properties (e.g. age, member-of).

 ### Initial Authentication
 During initial authentication an actor claims an identity and needs to **prove this claim according a specific scheme resp. algorithm**.
 Initial authentication may be initiated by the claimant or verifier.
 Devices/things may present a claimant and/or verifier.